needle-mirror/com.unity.xr.management/Documentation~/EndUser.md

     }
 ```

-Removing a plug-in from the set of assigned plug-ins for a build target:
+To remove a plug-in from the set of assigned plug-ins for a build target:

 ```csharp
     var buildTargetSettings = XRGeneralSettingsPerBuildTarget.SettingsForBuildTarget(BuildTarget.Standalone);